Skip to content

 Learn how to how to use, interpret, and share Segment Insights.

-Segment Insights allows you to quickly see how one segment is performing compared to another across a set of pre-selected KPIs.
+Segment Insights shows you how one segment is performing compared to another across a set of pre-selected KPIs.

 Viewing Segment Insights